-- √ 5.
-Plans are implemented for intensified cleaning and disinfecting, including training for staff and access to cleaning supplies and essential protective equipment, and regular disinfecting of frequently touched surfaces. - Complete plans have been designed for cleaning, sanitizing, and disinfecting using the models that MCOE has shared, including training for staff and access to cleaning supplies and essential protective equipment, and an intensified schedule of frequently touched surfaces. - Cleaning and sanitizing by teachers and students is required throughout the day for individual workspaces, desks, and frequently touched surfaces as part of the daily routine.
+- 5. Plans are implemented for intensified cleaning and disinfecting, including training for staff and access to cleaning supplies and essential protective equipment, and regular disinfecting of frequently touched surfaces. - Complete plans have been designed for cleaning, sanitizing, and disinfecting using the models that MCOE has shared, including training for staff and access to cleaning supplies and essential protective equipment, and an intensified schedule of frequently touched surfaces. - Cleaning and sanitizing by teachers and students is required throughout the day for individual workspaces, desks, and frequently touched surfaces as part of the daily routine.
 Faculty and staff have been trained on the cleaning and sanitizing techniques in sessions listed in the Training section below, and we will train all students and families in advance of in-person teaching. - Cleaning, sanitizing, and disinfecting will occur on a more intensive basis through the school/workday conducted by our operations crew, focusing on frequently touched surfaces and restrooms.
 Campus-wide cleaning, sanitizing, and disinfecting will occur each evening, conducted by our operations crew. - Training is in place for how to use essential protective equipment. - Multiple safety stations, including hand sanitizer, sanitizing spray, face coverings, and paper towels, have been placed in locations around the campus, including in work areas such as near copy machines, the front office, essential visitor check-in area, and more. - Containers of hand sanitizer have been placed in each room (near each door) on campus so that all students, faculty, and staff can "gel in" and "gel out" of each room as they enter or depart. - All sanitizing and disinfecting products utilized across campus is on the EPA list for use against SARS-CoV-2 (COVID-19). - We have added MRSA-UV air sanitizing units to every restroom on campus to use ultraviolet light to sanitize the air in those spaces.
 They run constantly to reduce the risk of airborne transfer of virus. - In terms of shared items, we have undertaken extensive preparations to ensure that students are not sharing learning materials.
 Each child has a dedicated digital device that is not shared.
 In addition, we have ordered extra manipulatives and other learning materials so that those materials also will not be shared between students.
 We are closing off play structures to further minimize the risks of contact transfer of viral material.

 6. Health screening for students and staff are conducted as advised and updated by Public Health.
-On July 23, 2020 the Centers for Disease Control and Prevention provided updated guidance on screening K-12 students emphasizing that parents and caregivers must monitor their children for signs of infectious illness every day at home, and universal symptom screening for K-12 students is not required.
+Parents, caregivers, or guardians are strongly encouraged to monitor students for symptoms of infectious illness every day through home-based symptom screening, and staff conduct daily health screening self-assessment.

 (MCOE Staff Health Screening)

-A DAILY health screening questionnaire for parents and guardians to complete on behalf of every student will be required, utilizing the "SchoolPass" app, which will be checked before students are allowed to be dropped off either at campus or, when transportation resumes, at our bus stops.
+A DAILY health screening questionnaire for parents and guardians to complete on behalf of every student will continue to be required, in addition to a home-based symptom screening, utilizing the "SchoolPass" app, which will be checked before students are allowed to be dropped off either at campus or, when transportation resumes, at our bus stops.
 The affirmations and requirements are as follows: